 There was no hidden political motivation about it.
 This wasn’t about rebellion or protest.
 And this certainly wasn’t the parents’ idea.
 Jazz was the fourth child.
 The family already had two boys and a girl.
 It wasn’t like she was the fourth boy and the mom was desperate for a girl; there was a girl already in the family.
 When you see how organic this young child’s expression was, you need to rethink accusatory claims that this is child abuse or that this is the parents imposing something on a child who’s acting ‘inappropriately.”

-Of course Jazz’s parents worry about the hardships that she might face.
+Of course, Jazz’s parents worry about the hardships that she might face.
 This wasn’t something that they chose and this wasn’t something that Jazz chose.
 To put a political spin on this – or to make accusations about all parents of trans kids – it only reveals the ignorance of the person doing the talking.

 Williams: You talked about Jazz expressing herself at two and I think that sometimes people like Jefferys forget that communicating expressions of self doesn’t only happen on a verbal level.
-As trans kids grow and mature, of course they are going to find, develop and utilize non-verbal forms of communicating their experience of having an embodied self in the same way their cisgender peers do.
+As trans kids grow and mature, of course, they are going to find, develop and utilize non-verbal forms of communicating their experience of having an embodied self in the same way their cisgender peers do.
 That trans kids do this isn’t evidence of a nefarious eugenics conspiracy; it’s merely evidence of kids communicating selfhood in the manner kids normally do.

 Herthel: Right.
 Throw in the “it’s just a phase” argument and you’ve hit most of the claims people like that make about trans kids.
-But for these kids, it’s just about being their authentic self and we adults need to respect that.
+But for these kids, it’s just about being their authentic self and us adults need to respect that.
 Whether it’s a kid is coming out as trans or gay or whatever else – when a kid speaks about something that is fundamental to who they are – as adults and parents, we need to set aside our own stuff and try to listen to what they have to say.
 It’s what I try to do with my kids and I think that’s what Jazz’s parents try to do too.

 Williams: You’re the one being a public contact for this project.
-I’m sure you’re going to be faced with some similar accusations – maybe not going so far as to say that you’re part of an eugenics-like conspiracy – but, I’m sure that you’re going to be faced with some well-meaning people who think they know all there is to know about Jazz and children like Jazz.
+I’m sure you’re going to be faced with some similar accusations – maybe not going so far as to say that you’re part of a eugenics-like conspiracy – but, I’m sure that you’re going to be faced with some well-meaning people who think they know all there is to know about Jazz and children like Jazz.
 But, then there’s also some real hate situated around this topic too.

 Herthel: Sure, I do worry somewhat about the inevitable backlash.
 But I take great hope in the thought that things are different now than they were when Jazz was first on TV nearly a decade ago.
 I think that people like Laverne Cox and Janet Mock have really pushed the public consciousness on these issues – and I’m hoping that things have gotten a little bit better, that understanding around transgender issues is on the rise.